Zym0tic/Zym0tic/README.md

   </div>
   <hr>

-  - 🔭 I’m currently working on building e commerce and portfolio applications for clients
+  - 🔭 I’m currently working on building e commerce and interactive websites for clients, as well as practicing my skills on personal projects
 - 🌱 I’m currently learning React, Shopify, and Tailwind CSS
 - 👯 I’m looking to collaborate on fun projects.
 Feel free to hit me up!
 - ⚡ Fun fact: I am a Musicain and Animal lover!